 - Data Encryption Standard (DES),

 - Triple Data Encryption Standard (3DES),

-- Advanced Encryption Standard (AES),
+- Advanced Encryption Standard (AES).

-- Secure Hashing (SHA-1),Rivest-Shamir-Adleman (RSA),

-- Prime Number Generation (Miller-Rabin test)

 Note that DES is no longer recommended as an encryption function in the context of smart card applications.
 Hence, Smartcard Embedded Software may need to use triple DES to achieve a suitable strength, see AUG1.A.Key-Function.